Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Simulation Studies

 \subsection{Real Data: Personalized Dose Finding}

 Warfarin is commonly used for preventing thrombosis and thromboembolism.
 We use the dataset provided by the International Warfarin Pharmacogenetics \citep{international2009estimation} for analysis.
-We choose $p = 81$ baseline covariates considered in \citet{kallus2018policy}.
-This yields a total of $3964$ with complete records of baseline information.
-The response is defined as the absolute distance between the international normalized ratio (INR, a measurement of the time it takes for the blood to clot) after the treatment and the ideal value $2.5$, i.e, $Y=-|\hbox{INR}-2.5|$.
+We choose $p = 81$ features considered in \citet{kallus2018policy}.
+This yields a total of $3964$ with complete records.
+The outcome is defined as the absolute distance between the international normalized ratio (INR, a measurement of the time it takes for the blood to clot) after the treatment and the ideal value $2.5$, i.e, $Y=-|\hbox{INR}-2.5|$.
 We use the min-max normalization to convert the range of the dose level $A$ into $[0,1]$.
+To compare among different methods, we calibrate the dataset to generate simulated outcomes.
+This allows us to use simulated data to calculate the bias and variance of each value estimator.
+Specifically, we first estimate the function $Q(x,a)$ via the MLP regressor using the whole dataset.
+The goodness-of-the-fit of the fitted model under the MLP regressor is reported in Table \ref{table:add3} in Appendix \ref{add:exp_res}.
+We next use the fitted function $\widehat{Q}(X,A)$ to simulate the data.
+For a given sample size $N$, we first randomly sample $N$ feature-treatment pairs $\{(a_j,x_j):1\le j\le N\}$ from $\{(A_1,X_1),\cdots,(A_n,X_n)\}$ with replacement.
+Next, for each $j$, we generate the outcome $y_j$ according to $N\{\widehat{Q}(x_j,a_j),\widehat{\sigma}^2\}$, where $\widehat{\sigma}$ is the standard deviation of the fitted residual $\{Y_i-\widehat{Q}(X_i,A_i)\}_i$.
+This yields a simulated dataset $\{(x_j,a_j,y_j):1\le j\le N\}$.
+We are interested in evaluating the mean outcome under the optimal policy as $ \pi^\star(X) \equiv \argmax_{a \in [0,1]} \widehat{Q}(X,a). $